 |Menachem Av (30)

 |Tisha B’Av, Tu B’Av

 |The High Holidays

 and Simchat Torah)

 High Holy Days or High Holidays include Rosh Hashanah and Yom Kippur.
-Yamim Nora’im, or Days of Awe, may refer to those holidays specifically or the entire pentitential period including the Ten Days of Repentence from Rosh Hashanah, 1 Tishrei, to Yom Kippur, 10 Tishrei.
+Yamim Nora’im, or Days of Awe, may refer to those holidays specifically or the entire penitential period including the Ten Days of Repentance from Rosh Hashanah, 1 Tishrei, to Yom Kippur, 10 Tishrei.

 The month of Elul that precedes Rosh Hashanah is considered to be a propitious time for repentance.
 For this reason, additional penitential prayers called Selichot are added to the daily prayers, except on Shabbat.
 We recite them from the last Sunday, or Saturday night, preceding Rosh Hashanah that allows at least four days of recitations.